c-blake/suggest/README.md

 hot cache circumstances or 10-100x slower in cold-cache circumstances.
 Meanwhile, a cold-cache linear scan might be only about 20x worse than a hot-cache linear scan while for SymSpell cold vs hot could be 10000x different.
-In those terms, SymSpell is 500x more performance risky than a linear scan, not even considering things like hash function risk.
+In those terms, SymSpell is 500x more performance risky than a linear scan, not even considering things like allocator and hash function implementation risk.

 The TL;DR;DR?
 "YMMV from hell".  ;-)